Skip to main content

 The pulsatile release of Gonadotropin-Releasing Hormone (GnRH) from the hypothalamus is the cornerstone of HPG axis function.
 The frequency and amplitude of these GnRH pulses are critical determinants of pituitary gonadotropin secretion.
 For instance, rapid GnRH pulses tend to favor LH release, while slower pulses promote FSH secretion.
 This differential signaling is crucial for regulating spermatogenesis in men and follicular development in women.

 Gonadal steroids, primarily testosterone and estradiol, exert powerful negative feedback on both the hypothalamus and the anterior pituitary.
 In men, testosterone directly inhibits GnRH release from the hypothalamus and suppresses LH and FSH secretion from the pituitary.
 A portion of circulating testosterone is aromatized into estradiol, which also contributes to this negative feedback.
-This explains why exogenous testosterone administration in men can lead to suppression of endogenous production and testicular atrophy, necessitating the use of agents like or Clomiphene to maintain testicular function.

 In women, estradiol and progesterone provide negative feedback to the hypothalamus and pituitary during most of the menstrual cycle.
 However, a unique positive feedback mechanism exists during the late follicular phase, where rising estradiol levels trigger a surge in LH, leading to ovulation.
-This highlights a fundamental difference in the HPG axis’s operational dynamics between the sexes, influencing how must be approached.
+This highlights a fundamental difference in the HPG axis’s operational dynamics between the sexes, influencing how testosterone therapy must be approached.

 The HPG axis orchestrates hormone production through precise pulsatile signaling and intricate feedback loops, which differ significantly between men and women.